France eyes layoffs clampdown as unemployment climbs

 Sapin, a former finance minister and long-time friend of Hollande, said the government could not stand by idly as some companies cut workers just to improve profitability and boost their dividends to shareholders.

-Industry Minister Arnaud Montebourg is also planning legislation that would force companies to sell plants they want to get rid of at market prices to avoid closures and job losses.
+Industry Minister Arnaud Montebourg is also planning legislation that would force companies to sell plants they want to get rid off at market prices to avoid closures and job losses.

-The government and unions are bracing for a wave of layoffs after the legislative election, fearing companies have put off job cuts until after the election period.
+The government and unions are bracing for a wave of layoffs after a June 10 and 17 legislative election, fearing companies have put off job cuts until after the election period.

 Data from the INSEE statistics institute showed on Thursday that France’s jobless rate hit the psychologically important threshold of 10 percent in the first quarter of the year.